vlang-association/blog/content/blog/introducing-association.md

 ## What Association has done already?

-Association is released on the website where we have collected our developments.
+The Association is released on the website where we have collected our developments.
 We hope they make learning a language easier and more productive.

 ### New Documentation